 What to see in Avignon

-Avignon is a compact city within fortified walls, so walking around the town is both easy and rewarding for viewing medieval architecture, gardens and squares.
+Avignon is a compact, fortified city, making walking around the old town both easy and rewarding for viewing medieval architecture, gardens and squares.
 There are grand cathedrals and palaces from the Papal era; or for a different perspective, a particularly interesting neighbourhood is Quartier de La Balance, once inhabited by gypsies.
 There are several worthwhile museums, including the Musée Angladon, which houses art by Van Gogh and Modigliani.

-Avignon can be overrun with tourists during the festival, which takes place in July each year, but this is still a fun time to visit.
+Avignon can be overrun with tourists during its annual festival, which takes place in July each year, but this is still a fun time to visit.

 Behind the Petit Palais is the much photographed Pont d'Avignon, also known as the Pont Saint-Bénezet, and fondly…